samverms/Kadouri/docs/docs/getting-started/installation.md

 # Installation

-This guide will help you set up PACE CRM for local development.
+This guide will help you set up Kadouri CRM for local development.

 ## Prerequisites